What to Know About Guarding Your Heart in a Relationship?

 So then how do you guard your heart from all these lies?

 In all my years working with teens and young adults I have combatted so many lies that have caused extreme heartache.
-I would like to tackle many of these lies in a blog series called Guard your heart.
+I would like to tackle many of these lies.

 So let's start today with the first thing that comes to most people's mind when they think of protecting their hearts...dating relationships.